Following are my recommended resources for all things natural health, beauty, and cleaning – including my favorite books, shops, and useful links.

 Here are links to websites and resources that might be helpful if you’re interested in natural living and herbalism:

-- Rosemary Gladstar’s Science & Art of Herbalism Course – I’m currently taking this course and it has been invaluable to me.
-Considered by many to be one of the finest home study courses on herbalism available in this country, The Science & Art of Herbalism offers a comprehensive overview of herbalism and prepares the student to competently and effectively use herbs for home health care.
+• Rosemary Gladstar’s Science & Art of Herbalism Course – Considered by many to be one of the finest home study courses on herbalism available in this country, The Science & Art of Herbalism offers a comprehensive overview of herbalism and prepares the student to competently and effectively use herbs for home health care.